-Proposal III.
-The proposal to approve the proposed Stock Purchase Agreement between the Corporation and Crescent must be approved by the vote of a majority of the votes cast, whether in person or by proxy.
-Abstentions therefore will have the same effect as a vote against the proposal.
+Proposal II.
+The proposal to approve the Amendment to the 1998 Plan must be approved by the vote of a majority of the votes cast, whether in person or by proxy.

-Proposal IV.
-The proposal to approve the proposed Charter Amendment must be approved by the vote of a majority of the votes represented by all outstanding shares of Common Stock and Series B Preferred Stock.
-Abstentions therefore will have the same effect as a vote against the proposal.

 Other Matters.
 For all other proposals described in this Proxy Statement and submitted to stockholders at the Annual Meeting, the affirmative vote of the majority of shares present, in person or represented by proxy, and voting on that matter is required for approval.

 Abstentions are included in the number of shares present or represented and voting on each matter and, therefore, with respect to votes on a specific proposal, will have the effect of negative votes.

-Shares subject to broker "non-votes" are not considered to have been voted for the particular matter and have the practical effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.
+Shares subject to broker "non-votes" are not considered to have been voted for the particular matter and are not counted as present in determining whether a majority of the shares present and entitled to vote on a matter have approved the matter.

 If any other matter not discussed in this Proxy Statement should be presented at the Annual Meeting upon which a vote may be properly taken, shares represented by all proxies received by the Board of Directors will be voted with respect thereto in accordance with the judgment of the persons named in the proxies.